 The Hero of Peyton Place

-Dr. Swain realizes that unless he testifies about Lucas’ despicable abuse and rape of Selena, and shares Lucas’ signed confession, Selena will spend the rest of her life in jail.
+Dr. Swain realizes that unless he testifies to Lucas’ despicable abuse and rape of Selena–and shares Lucas’ signed confession–Selena will spend the rest of her life in jail.

 “I gave her my own professional counsel: ‘Mom, you’ve gotta do this!’
 It was a film that was generating excitement far beyond Hollywood.
 Mother realized she couldn’t afford to say no, so she bit the bullet and told her agent, Paul Kohner, to accept the role.
 Wald was offering $125,000, but in fact, the part was priceless.”

-Talent and Beauty
+Lana Turner: Talent and Beauty

-Lana's Real Life Soap Opera
+The Real Life Soap Opera of Lana Turner

 “…followed by record albums of exactly the kind of sweet, melodious music I liked.
 How did he know what kind of music to send me?
 It seemed that he had managed somehow to reach the young woman in charge of playing my music on the [film] sets.
 He knew how to get things done.
 He had mysterious ways of obtaining information and access, as I was to learn to my bitter cost.”